james-alex/date_time_format/README.md

 standard date/time notation or as a relative time offset.

-__Updating to v1.0.0:__ The names and locations of many of the original constants have been changed follow more consistent naming conventions and to be more organized.
+__Updating to v1.0.0:__ The names and locations of many of the original constants have been changed to follow more consistent naming conventions and to be better organized.
 See the bottom of this README for notes on the updated constants if you were using any of those affected.

 # Usage